FlutterKaigi/2024/apps/website/README.md

 1. Edit the new string file with the translations. see `strings.i18n.json` for reference.

+#### Generating the string file

-1. Run `fvm flutter pub run build_runner build` to generate the new string file.
+Run `fvm dart run slang` to generate the string file.
+Alternatively, you can run `fvm dart run build_runner build` to generate the string file.

 ### Running the website